a-r-t/SER-225-Game-Platformer/docs/GameDetails/GameDetailsSubSections/MapSubSections/enemies.md

 touches the enemy.
 If this behavior is not desired, you can remove that line of code, or override the `touchedPlayer` method in an enemy class and include logic to determine if the enemy should be hurt or not.

+Most enemies adhere to similar collision detection to the player, and can follow those collision rules using the `GameObject` class's collision methods just like the player does.
+More details on collision detection and handling can be found [here]().

 ## Enemy Subclass

 In the `Enemies` package, there are currently three subclasses of the `Enemy` class -- `BugEnemy`, `DinosaurEnemy`, and `Fireball`.